hamhut1066/cslp/README.md

 I have done this so that the event  stream isn't printed in testing.
 I'm generally doing unit testing, and don't want to see the event stream while trying to write/debug unit-tests.

+running in done through calling ./cslp [input-file] if run without an argument, it will run _./test/fs/input.in_, otherwise it will run the input file.

+the ./cslp file is actually a bash file that calls the executable living in _./bin/_.

 # Included Libraries
 ## CuTest
 http://cutest.sourceforge.net/